eliteTek850/Roast-Pilot/README.md

 # Roast Pilot
-Roast Pilot is a device and mobile application used to control an RK Drum gas grill coffee roaster
+Roast Pilot is a mobile application and hardware device used to control an RK Drum gas grill coffee roaster

 Current Android Debug Version